-Expedited External Reviews
+Expedited External Review

 An expedited external review is similar to a standard external review.
-The most significant difference between the two is that the time period for completing the review process is much shorter.
-In some instances, you may request that an expedited external review be conducted at the same time as an expedited internal appeal.
-These are concurrent expedited internal appeals and expedited external reviews and are also described under Concurrent Expedited Internal Appeals and Expedited External Reviews above.
+The main difference between the two is that the time periods for completing certain portions of the review process are much shorter for the expedited external review, and in some instances you may file an expedited external review before completing the internal appeals process.